2015 Month of Money Blog

 Hence today was a varied one across the board.
-Some played golf, most weighed suitcases and re-packed them again and again but they never got any lighter and four went to the Iowa State Fair in Des Moines.
+Some played golf, most weighed suitcases and re-packed them again and again, but they never got any lighter and four went to the Iowa State Fair in Des Moines.
 This Fair is known as the largest in America and traffic and people were everywhere.
-Dropped off by yours truly at a designated entry into and return point out of the Fairgrounds, arrangements were made to meet at that exact same point at 3.00pm.
+Dropped off by yours truly at a designated entry and return to point out of the Fairgrounds, arrangements were made to meet at that exact same spot at 3.00pm.
 It was at the north eastern corner of the Fairgrounds complex.

 After writing the Blog for hours inside a delightfully cool Burger King restaurant I returned at the appointed time.
 The two males Shayne and Bob (Blackman from the Ultimate 3 tour) were there waiting, but not the ladies.
 Now it’s unfair that I mention their names, so let’s just call them mother of Mitchell and wife of WA Bob.
 We waited for 10 minutes and were prepared to wait longer until the hot afternoon air was pierced by the shrill ring tone of my phone.
 A Des Moines cop was on the end advising she had two lost Aussies in her possession.

 Now imagine this.
 All four were dropped off at the north eastern corner and they were now at the south western corner.
 Absolutely diagonally opposite where they should be and about two miles away.
 Both ladies offered money for no one to know about their misadventure, however it was declined, hence it has made the Blog.
 Some things don’t, but like “Trevorgate”, this episode had to.